 To get to the tensioner, the plenum chamber has to be removed.
 This is not an easy job, but instructions are given here (from the vacuum pipe replacement section).
 The rocker cover then also has to be removed to get access to the timing chain tensioner.
 These links give scematics of the timing chain case, and the cylinder head assembly (including tensioners).

 Once removed, the cap of the chain tensioner can be removed, which is held with two bolts.
 Removing these allows the tensioner to be removed.
 In this case, the problem was the cap itself (top left in the photo below).
 This was badly worn and as a result the tensioner rotation to ratchet up the chain tension no longer working.
 The looseness of the chain then smashed the guide.
 The broken parts are shown below, with their replacements.

-The replacement (top right in above photo) does not have the machined slot in it and is clearly a resigned part.
+The replacement (top right in photo) does not have the machined slot in it and is clearly a redesigned part.
 It was ordered from Aston Workshop and was not expensive.
 Below is the new chain guide (white) with the broken one (black) below.
 The plastic chain guide new from Aston is around £160.
 G searched around and found a Febi BMW chain guide with identical fixing centres for about £7 .
 Look for “New Genuine Febi Bilstein Timing Chain Guide 07713 Top German Quality” on eBay.